- How do PV panels work?

 Q.What about my surplus energy?

-For domestic grid-connected systems, claiming money under the FIT scheme, the homeowner will be eligible to affectively sell any electricity not used and export it to the grid.
-This is done by claiming the export tariff on surplus electricity.
+For domestic grid-connected systems, you will be eligible to sell any surplus electricity not used and export it to the grid.
+This is done by claiming a smart export guarantee (SEG) payment from your supplier.

 Q. How much does it cost?